 Quite a few people will tend to look for what they call a “play partner” outside their relationship.
 They do so in order to avoid possible rejection by their partner.
 Sometimes this is done based on mutual consent between the partners.
 To some people this may be a solution, especially in those cases where one of the partners is incapable of following the other.
 However, there are some major risks involved here.
 Although some people tend to make a difference between erotic power play and a relationship, in fact there is no such difference.
 The power exchange you will have with your play partner, will without doubt lead to a very intimate exchange of emotions and will create a very strong bond.
 The other partner may feel left out and since it may be hard to share all these feelings and emotions on an equal basis between the now existing threesome, the risks and dangers towards your “prime” relationship are both real and immense.
 Although people will often indicate otherwise, very few people can live with a situation where their mate or spouse shares very intimate feelings and emotions - let alone the physical part of all this - with somebody else.

 If you have trouble working out the erotic power exchange feelings between the two of you, the best advise is get help.
 Most modern day therapists, marriage counselors, psychologists and sexologists will not have any trouble to discussing the subject of erotic power exchange and role play.
 They will also understand the risks and problems involved and they will have an open-minded discussion with both of you and will take an objective attitude towards erotic power exchange.
 If yours does not, simply find another one.
 And do check the local bookstore.
 There are a lot of books around to help you out.
-Finally, you may want to talk to some people from a local BDSM-group who are experienced and can help you. try the forum here on CNC.
+Finally, you may want to talk to some people from a local BDSM-group who are experienced and can help you. try the Community here on CNC, its 100% free to use and join.

 ©2007 Hans Meijer